automatictester/exp/java/cryptography/readme.md

 ### Elliptic Curve Cryptography

 Benefits:
-- Significantly shorter key length for the same level of key strength, resulting in faster computations
+- Significantly shorter key length for the same level of key strength
+- Public and private key operations offer similar performance, which implies:
+  - In comparison to RSA - faster private key operations
+  - In comparison to RSA - slower public key operations
 - Reduced storage and transmission requirements
 - Key strength is 2<sup>n/2</sup>, i.e. 128 bit security for 256 bit key
 - Alternative for DLP problem-based systems, like DH